arnaud-lb/arnaud-lb.github.io/_posts/2019-06-25-phpstan-generics.markdown

 f(1); // PHPStan knows that this returns a int f(new DateTime()); // PHPStan knows that this returns a DateTime
 ```

+### Generics in PHPStan

+Because generics and PHPStan are so awesome, I've been working on adding the former to the later during the past weeks, with the help of PHPStan's author Ondřej Mirtes, and the feedbacks of Psalm's author Matt Brown.

+If you install the master version of phpstan, or if you use the [playground][playground], you will be able to have a preview of generics in PHPStan.

+Current state in master:

+- Generic functions: done
+- Generic closures: WIP
+- Generic classes: WIP
+- non-classname bounds: WIP
+- class-string<T>, T::class: WIP
+- Variance: WIP
+- Prefixed annotations: WIP

+Get informed on the progress by following [me](htts://twitter.com/arnaud_lb), [@ondrejmirtes](https://twitter.com/ondrejmirtes), and [@phpstan](https://twitter.com/phpstan) :)

+### Features

 #### Bounds